chenkang455/TRMD/README.md

 ## Acknowledgment

-Our event representation (SCER) code is derived from [EFNet](https://github.com/AHupuJR/EFNet).
+Our event representation (SCER) code and REBlur dataset is derived from [EFNet](https://github.com/AHupuJR/EFNet).
 We appreciate the effort of the contributors to these repositories.